MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

 # Recovery tool (IT Toolkit)

-This article describes how to create a USB Recovery image via the Surface IT Toolkit.
+This article describes how to use the Recovery Tool to restore a Surface device to its factory state.

-1. Open Surface IT Toolkit and go to the **Recovery Tool** section  to begin the process of creating a USB key to recover a Surface device to its factory state.
+1. Open [Surface IT Toolkit](surface-it-toolkit.md) and go to the **Recovery Tool** section  to begin the process of creating a USB key.

 2. Select **Create** to download and create a USB key with the latest recovery image for a Surface device.
 Alternatively, if you have a previously downloaded recovery image, select **Manage Existing**.